Pregnancy

 Counseling during pregnancy - the obstetric

-Pregnancy counseling is regulated differently in every country, as it is in the Netherlands.
-In the Netherlands, a pregnant woman does not routinely see a gynecologist.
+The guidance of pregnant women is organized differently in each country, including the Netherlands.
+In the Netherlands, a pregnant woman does not automatically go to the gynecologist.
 An appointment with the gynecologist is only possible after a referral from the obstetric.
-The obstetric will only do this if complications arise during the pregnancy.
+The obstetric will only do this if complications occur during the pregnancy.

-Although in the Netherlands you can always visit the GP, also the GP is not the one who guides pregnant women during pregnancy.
+Although you can always consult a GP in the Netherlands, the GP is also not the one who guides pregnant women during pregnancy.
 In the Netherlands, a pregnant woman goes to the obstetric after 3 months.
-The obstetric issues a pregnancy certificate (not earlier than 3 months) and checks if everything is okay with the baby.
+The obstetric issues a pregnancy statement (not earlier than 3 months) and checks if everything is okay with the baby.

-Important: Always look for a obstetric nearby.
-While it is understandable that you want to find a obstetric who may speak your native language, often this obstetric does not live nearby.
-The obstetric is also the person who will be present at the delivery.
+Important: Always look for an obstetric in the area.
+Although it is understandable that you want to look for an obstetric who may speak your own language, this obstetric often does not live nearby.
+The obstetric is also the person who is present at the birth.
 For this, the obstetric must be able to be on site quickly and it is important that she lives nearby.

 Home birth

-In the Netherlands it is quite normal to give birth at home.
-Only in case of complications is it decided to give birth in the hospital.
+In the Netherlands, it is very common to give birth at home.
+Only in case of complications is a decision made to give birth in the hospital.
 This decision is made by the obstetric.
-There are people who insist on giving birth in the hospital.
-If there is no reason for this, part of the cost of childbirth, about €500, is for the pregnant woman's own account.
-Health insurance only covers the costs if a hospital birth is necessary according to the obstetric.
+Some people specifically want to give birth in the hospital.
+If there is no medical reason for this, part of the costs of the delivery, approximately €500, will be at the pregnant woman's own expense.
+The health insurance only covers the costs if a hospital delivery is necessary according to the obstetric.

 Maternity leave

-The UWV, on behalf of the government, is responsible for, among other things, the granting and payment of Maternity Leave and Benefits in the Netherlands.
-All information on Maternity Leave can be found on their website.
+On behalf of the government, the UWV is responsible for the allocation and payment of Pregnancy and Maternity Leave and Benefits in the Netherlands.
+All information about Pregnancy Leave can be found on their website.

 In the Netherlands, a pregnant woman continues working until 4 to 6 weeks prior to the due date, then Maternity Leave starts.
 After giving birth, the woman is still entitled to 10 to 12 weeks of Childbirth Leave.
 Maternity- and Childbirth leave are covered by the Work and Care Act (WAZO) leave regulations.
 WAZO is also the name the UWV uses in their letters.
 Maternity- and Childbirth leave lasts a minimum of 16 weeks in the Netherlands.
 Sometimes a little longer, if you give birth later than the due date, for example.
 Then the Maternity- and Childbirth Leave is extended by the number of days you gave birth after the due date.
 For a calculation tool for the exact dates of your leave, you can find more information from the UWV here.